diegozain/alles/projects/wave-proc/beamforming/README.md

 ## Beamforming for velocity and direction estimation

-Find the direction and velocity of an assumed planar wave from time-domain data of an array of receivers.
+Find the direction and velocity of an assumed planar wave from time-domain data on a receiver array.

 __This script is an example of a velocity vs angle semblance plot from field data of a receiver array.__